orlandovald/arcade1up/README.md

 bash <(curl -s https://raw.githubusercontent.com/orlandovald/arcade1up/master/setup.sh)
 ```
 The script will install all the required dependencies, will clone this repo and configure the scripts to be executed during startup.

+The default volume configuration for pins and volume levels can be changed manually in the `config.ini` file after the setup is complete.